A PDF version of the User Guide is available here.

 A view presenting the list of possible folders will then appear.
 From this list, select the destination folder and tap OK.
 It is possible to move the sequence to the Trash with this operation or any other parent folder.

 16 channels are available.
 Each channel is represented by a module with its own specific color.
 The drum kit is available on channel 10 as shown here:

 In order to select a channel, tap on the channel number shown the top-left of the module.
 The list of channels will then appear.
 Select the desired channel from this list.

 One important feature of Melobase is that everything is recorded after the the metronome has learned a new tempo using a tap-tempo technique.
-The recording session will stop automatically after four (4) seconds of inactivity.
+The recording session will automatically stop after four (4) seconds of inactivity.

 In order to quickly capture your musical ideas while keeping a correct timing for eventual MIDI export, an advanced tap-tempo solution is provided with the following two buttons:

 In order to provide the tempo, perform the following: